+- Measure the area to be transformed (in square feet).
 Before making any changes to your turf, you must measure your current residential or commercial landscape (in square feet).
 This calculates your estimated rebate amount (plus any additional rebate incentive).

+- Get prior approval through the rebate application process.
 Submit a turf replacement plan that shows a sketch or digital drawing of the area, list of plants, location of stormwater retention feature, photos of your current turf, and a recent water bill.

+- Remove turf from your landscape.
 This is the step where you start getting your hands dirty!
 You need to remove the turf (i.e. the grass) to get ready for the new landscape.
 There are a number of ways to do this, from using a shovel and a sod cutter, to killing the grass by covering it with cardboard.

+- Transform your landscape area with plants, a stormwater retention feature, permeable hardscape, and more.
 Now that all the turf grass is gone, you can start planting your drought tolerant vegetation (native plants recommended).
 Some local water agencies require a certain number of plants per square foot (e.g. in Los Angeles, you must have 3 drought tolerant plants per 100 square feet).
 You may also need to add a selected stormwater retention feature like a rain barrel, rain garden, or rock garden, as well as hardscaping that allows water to pass through it (i.e., permeable).
 You cannot use artificial or synthetic turf.

+- Remove overhead spray sprinklers and replace with a water efficient irrigation system.
 Your new plants need water, but much less water than before.
 Take out those old sprinkler heads and replace them with an efficient, low water drip irrigation system.
 At this point, you’re looking at an area transformed by water wise choices!

+- Get post project approval for your rebate.
 Your last task is to submit a report on the sustainable landscape approach selected, including a description of project area, turf removed (e.g. turf grass, artificial turf), new plants, ground cover, organic mulch, permeable hardscapes, weather based irrigation controllers that ensure water savings, etc.